ev2900/OpenSearch_Local_Dashboard_Server/README.md

 # Host OpenSearch dashboard using Docker on Linux

 These instructions will help you install and run a OpenSearch dashboard server as a docker container on a Linux machine.
 The docker container running the OpenSearch dashboard can be configured with or without SSL.
-The configuration without SSL in the simplest.

 ## without SSL